SIM2: Interactions

 SIM2 has been shown to interact with Aryl hydrocarbon receptor nuclear translocator.

-When the SIM2 gene is tranfected into PC12 cells, it affects the normal cycle of cell maturation.
+When the SIM2 gene is transfected into PC12 cells, it affects the normal cycle of cell maturation.
 SIM2 inhibits the expression of cyclin E, which in turn inhibits the cell's ability to pass through the G1/S checkpoint and suppresses the cell's proliferation ability. it also up-regulates the presence of p27, a growth inhibitor protein.
 The presence of p27 inhibits the activation of cell cycle regulatory kinases.

 Disease state

 There are three states of the gene: +/+, +/-, and -/-.
 When the gene is expressed as SIM2 -/-, it is considered disrupted and many physical malformations are seen, particularly in the craniofacial area.
 Individuals with SIM2 -/- have either a full or partial secondary palate cleft and malformations in the tongue and pterygoid processes of the sphenoid bone.
 These malformations cause aerophagia, or the swallowing of air, and postnatal death.
 Severe aerophagia leads to accumulation of air in the gastrointestinal tract, causing the belly to be distended.

 It is thought that the over-expression of the SIM2 gene brings about some of the phenotypic deformities that are characteristic of Down syndrome.
 The presence of SIM2 mRNA in many parts of the brain known to show deformities in individuals with Down syndrome, as well as in the palate, oral and tongue epithelia, mandibular and hyoid bones.